dddomin3/DSPi/README.md

 Also included amsynthSettings, contents can go right into `~/` for midi mapping described in `./amSynthMIDIChart.csv` file.

-## **A:** Jenkins stuff
+## **A:** Jenkins can do up to II5 for you :)

-1. Set up jenkins to use /bin/bash for shell scripts.
+1. Set up jenkins to use `/bin/bash` for shell scripts.
-1. Get git plugin.
+1. Get git plugin, and pipeline plugin.
 1. Make new project based on this repo, pointing at Jenkinsfile.
 1. Do a `sudo visudo` and add `jenkins ALL=(ALL:ALL) NOPASSWD:ALL`  and to your sudoers.
-TODO: Should probably not give this permission to jenkins...
+TODO: Should probably not give these permission to jenkins...

 ## **i** Resources